SelimHorri/drive-and-deliver/README.md

 - Implement HATEOAS principles in your REST API
 - Document the REST API

+>> I used OpenAPI swagger to document API

 - Secure the API

 >> All APIs are secured with basic authentication (httpBasic) & form based Authn (formLogin) except for `/api/v1/home`